stoplightio/elements/CONTRIBUTING.md

 #### Inspect Test Results

 Test results can be found under the `cypress/results` directory.
-*Cypress* records videos of every test suite run and takes screenshots on every failure.
+*Cypress* records videos of every test suite run and takes screenshots for every failure.
 In addition, a machine-readable and human-readable `output.xml` is generated that contains a summary of the results.

 When running in *CircleCI*, the host interprets `output.xml` and displays it visually on the dashboard:
 ![screenshot](https://user-images.githubusercontent.com/543372/105713328-4c12fa80-5f1b-11eb-869d-6aa382818c5d.png)